Death by burning: Cases from Africa

 In South Africa, extrajudicial executions by burning were carried out via "necklacing", wherein a mob would fill a rubber tire with kerosene (or gasoline) and place it around the neck of a live person.
 The fuel was then ignited, the rubber melted, and the victim burnt to death.
 The method was most commonly used during the 1980s and early 1990s by anti-Apartheid opposition.
+The first documented necklacing on live television SABC was with Maki Skosana who was accused of being a police informant.
 In 1986, Winnie Mandela, wife of the then-imprisoned ANC (African National Congress) leader Nelson Mandela, stated, "With our boxes of matches, and our necklaces, we shall liberate this country", which was widely seen as an explicit endorsement of necklacing.
 This caused the ANC to initially distance itself from her, although she later took on a number of official positions within the party.

 It was reported that in Kenya, on 21 May 2008, a mob had burned to death at least 11 accused witches.

 Cases from the Middle East and Indian subcontinent

 Immolation was a common execution method for Armenian children, particularly orphans, with Ottoman troops during the Armenian genocide.
 Armenian children would be herded into a building to a secluded area outside the city in batches, doused in gasoline, and lit on fire.
 This practice took place in Der Zor, Kharpert and Diarbekir provinces, and most infamously, at a German run orphanage in Mush.

 Dr Graham Stuart Staines, an Australian Christian missionary, and his two sons Philip (aged ten) and Timothy (aged six), were burnt to death by a gang while the three slept in the family car (a station wagon), at Manoharpur village in Keonjhar District, Odisha, India on 22 January 1999.
 Four years later, in 2003, a Bajrang Dal activist, Dara Singh, was convicted of leading the gang that murdered Staines and his sons, and was sentenced to life in prison.
 Staines had worked in Odisha with the tribal poor and lepers since 1965.
 Some Hindu groups made allegations that Staines had forcibly converted or lured many Hindus into Christianity.

 In January 2015, Jordanian pilot Moaz al-Kasasbeh was burned in a cage by the Islamic State of Iraq and the Levant (ISIS).
 The pilot was captured when his plane crashed near Raqqa, Syria, during a mission against IS in December 2014.
 This became known on 4 February 2015 after ISIS published a 22-minute video online showing the burning of a Jordanian pilot.

 In August 2015, ISIS burned to death four Iraqi Shia prisoners.

 In December 2016, ISIS burned to death two Turkish soldiers, publishing video of the atrocity.

 In Bangladesh, during the final day of the July Revolution on 5 August 2024, five human bodies and one person were burned by the Bangladesh Police.
-The incident happened infront of the police station near Ashulia, Savar, Dhaka, which later prompted an ICT investigation.
+The incident happened in front of the police station near Ashulia, Savar, Dhaka, which later prompted an ICT investigation.